 Since the FAA issued AD 2021-23-12, Boeing has continued to evaluate potential 5G C-Band interference on aircraft systems that rely on radio altimeter inputs.
-Boeing issued Boeing Multi Operator Message MOM-MOM-22-0022-01B(R2), dated February 1, 2022; Boeing Flight Crew Operations Manual Bulletin TBC-67 R1, "Radio Altimeter Anomalies due to 5G C-Band Wireless Broadband Interference in the United States," dated February 1, 2022; Boeing Flight Crew Operations Manual Bulletin TBCC-72 R1, "Radio Altimeter Anomalies due to 5G C-Band Wireless Broadband Interference in the United States," dated February 1, 2022; Boeing Flight Crew Operations Manual Bulletin TBC-86 R1, "Radio Altimeter Anomalies due to 5G C-Band Wireless Broadband Interference in the United States," dated February 1, 2022; and Boeing Flight Crew Operations Manual Bulletin TBC4-33 R1, "Radio Altimeter Anomalies due to 5G C-Band Wireless Broadband Interference in the United States," dated February 1, 2022; for Model 757 and 767 airplanes.
+Boeing issued Boeing Multi Operator Message MOM-MOM-22-0034-01B(R2), dated January 28, 2022; Boeing Multi Operator Message MOM-MOM-22-0033-01B(R1), dated January 31, 2022; and Boeing Flight Crew Operations Manual Bulletin TB1-55, "Radio Altimeter Anomalies due to 5G C-Band Wireless Broadband Interference in the United States," dated January 29, 2022.

-Based on Boeing's data, the FAA identified an additional hazard presented by 5G C-Band interference on The Boeing Company Model 757 and 767 airplanes.
+Based on Boeing's data, the FAA identified an additional hazard presented by 5G C-Band interference on The Boeing Company Model 747-100, 747-100B, 747-100B SUD, 747-200B, 747-200C, 747-200F, 747-300, 747-400D, and 747-400F series airplanes.
 The FAA determined anomalies due to 5G C-Band interference may affect multiple other airplane systems using radio altimeter data, regardless of the approach type or weather.
 These anomalies may not be evident until very low altitudes.
-Impacted systems include, but are not limited to, autopilot flight director system; autothrottle system; flight controls; flight instruments; traffic alert and collision avoidance system (TCAS); ground proximity warning system (GPWS); and configuration warnings.
+Impacted systems include, but are not limited to, autopilot flight director system; autothrottle system; engines; flight controls; flight instruments; traffic alert and confision avoidance system (TCAS); ground proximity warning system (GPWS); and configuration warnings.

-In the event of 5G C-Band interference, landing performance and flightcrew workload can be adversely impacted.
-This may have multiple effects, including
+In the event of 5G C-Band interference, landing performance and flighterew workload can be adversely impacted.
+5G C-Band interference may have multiple effects, including:

-- Autopilot Flight Director System: NO AUTOLAND Autopilot Status Annunciation may be shown; autopilot may not engage; autopilot disconnect may occur when LAND 2 or LAND 3 status is shown; the flight directors may provide erroneous guidance during ILS approaches; autoland runway alignment may not occur or may activate earlier or later than expected; autoland flare may not occur, however, FLARE mode can be erroneously annunciated on the FMA (flight mode annunciation) or go around mode may not be available. - Autothrottle System: Autothrottle can remain in SPD (speed) mode and may advance to maintain speed during flare instead of reducing the thrust to IDLE; or autothrottle may retard to idle prematurely in the flare. - Flight Controls: Automatic speedbrake deployment may not occur after touchdown (for Model 757 and 767 models with Yaw Damper Stabilizer Trim module (YSM)); or SPEEDBRAKES EXT Caution message may not be available. - Flight Instruments?
-The RA (radio altimeter) indication may not be shown; the RADIO minimums indications (flashing or turning amber) may not be shown or may be erroneous; the raing runway symbol may not be shown; the localizer deviation alert amber scale and flashing pointer may not be shown (deviation indications are still available); or the glideslope deviation alert amber scale and flashing pointer may not be shown (deviation indications are still available). - TCAS: TCAS alerts may not be available (TCAS alerts that do occur will be valid); or TCAS inhibits for resolution advisories may be erroneous. - GPWS: GPWS alerts may not be available or may be erroneous (although look-ahead terrain alerting remains available); radio altimeter-based altitude and minimums aural callouts during approach may not be available or erroneous; or windshear detection systems (predictive and reactive) may be inoperative. - Configuration Warnings: Erroneous landing gear configuration warning may occur.
+- Autopilot Flight Director System: NO AUTOLAND caution or advisory message may be shown; NO AUTOLAND autopilot status annunciation may be shown; autopilot may disengage when LAND 2 or LAND 3 status is shown; the flight directors may provide erroneous guidance during ILS approaches; LNAV and VNAV modes may not engage or may engage at an erroneous altitude after departure; autoland flare mode and runway alignment may not occur or may activate earlier or later than expected; or YO/GA mode may not be available. - Autothrottle System: Autothrottle can remain in SPD (speed) mode and may advance to maintain speed during flare instead of reducing the thrust to IDLE at approximately 25 feet radio altitude; or autothrottle may retard to IDLE prematurely. - Engines: Thrust levers being set to IDLE in-flight may result in ground idle. - Flight Controls: SPEEDBRAKE EXT Caution message may not be available.
+Automatic speedbrake deployment may not occur after touchdown. - Flight Instruments: The radio altimeter indication may not be shown or may be erroneous; the RADIO minimums indications (flashing or turning amber) may not occur; the rising runway symbol may not be shown or may be erroneous; the localizer deviation alert amber scale and flashing pointer may not be shown (deviation indications are still available); the glideslope deviation alert amber scale and flashing pointer may not be shown (deviation indications are still available); or the Flight Path Vector (FPV) may be biased out of view. - TCAS: TCAS alerts may not be available (TCAS alerts that do occur will be valid); or TCAS inhibits for resolution advisories may be erroneous. - CPWS: GPWS alerts may not be available or may be erroneous (although look-ahead terrain alerting remains available); radio altimeter-based altitude and minimums aural callouts during approach may not be available or erroneous; or windshear detection systems (predictive and reactive) may be inoperative. - Configuration Warnings: Erroneous CONFIG GEAR warning alert may occur. - Other simultaneous flight deck effects associated with the 5G C-Band interference could increase pilot workload.